thatgirldorian/Rock-Paper-Scissors-with-JavaScript/README.md

 # Rock-Paper-Scissors-with-JavaScript

 <h3>Function & Description:</h3>
 This is a program that lets you play the Rock Paper Scissors game.
 A player can choose rock, paper, or scissors.
-The items are compared, and whichever player chooses the more powerful item wins.
+The items are compared and whichever player chooses the more powerful item wins.

 The possible outcomes in this game are: